pokt-network/pocket-network-protocol/persistence/README.md

 | **Cumulative State Versioning**: Each new version of the state must be cumulative by only adding deltas of the state change without recomputing the entire state. | Blockchain State Validation architecture    |
 | **Dataset Integrity Verification**: It is easy to verify if a particular element belongs to a particular version of a specific state dataset.                     | Blockchain State Validation architecture    |

-# Specification

-## 1. Client-Server Architecture
+# 3. Client-Server Architecture

-### 1.1.
+## 3.1.
 Overview

-In the context of the Persistence Module, a **client-server architecture** indicates a separation between the **middleware** and the **database engine**.
+In the context of the Persistence Module, a **client-server architecture** indicates a separation of concerns between the **middleware** and the **database engine**.
 In practice, this allows for multiple types of system deployments illustrated in Figures 1-4.

 ```mermaid
 stateDiagram-v2